Extra Eggplant, Please!

 - 4 garlic cloves

-- 2 cups raw cashews, soaked overnight or boiled for 20 minutes until tender
+- 2 cups raw cashews, boiled for 20 minutes or soaked overnight

-- 2 cups basil, washed + additional 1 tablespoon for garnish (optional)
+- 2 cups basil, washed + 1 addition Tbsp for garnish (optional)

 - 2 lemons, juiced